 As a woman in a male-dominated field, the early days of my career in the industry were interesting, to say the least.
 While I certainly received my share of patronizing and sexist comments, some of my best advocates were men.
-When I was interacting with advisors and executives in our firm or our strategic partners, I always felt comfortable and valued.
+When I was interacting with financial professionals and executives in our firm or our strategic partners, I always felt comfortable and valued.
 Early on, the biggest challenge was the competitiveness of other women, who felt they had fought for their position in the business world, and that younger women needed to earn their stripes.
 Thankfully, that attitude has given way to one of supporting other women to achieve their full potential and dreams.

 In that spirit, here are nine lessons I’ve learned in my 30 years in the financial services industry.